gtk-rs/gtk4-rs/book/src/g_object_memory_management.md

 Until we close the `window` it keeps `gtk_box` and with it the buttons alive.
 Since our application has only one window, closing it also means exiting the application.

-As long as you use weak references whenever possible you will find it perfectly doable to avoid memory cycles within your application.
+As long as you use weak references whenever possible, you will find it perfectly doable to avoid memory cycles within your application.
-If that is ensured, you can rely on GTK to properly manage the memory of GObjects you pass to it.
+Without memory cycles, you can rely on GTK to properly manage the memory of GObjects you pass to it.